theKashey/react-imported-component/README.md

  - 🧙️ __Prerendering__ compatible
  - 💡 __TypeScript__ and Flow bindings
  - 🌟 Async on client, sync on server.
 Supports __Suspense__ (even on server side)
- - 📦 could work with __any bunder__ - webpack or parcel - it does not matter
+ - 📦 could work with __any bunder__ - webpack, rollup or parcel - it does not matter
- - ✂️ could work with any `import` statement, passed from anywhere*
+ - ✂️ could work with any `import` statement, passed from anywhere (while other bundlers require "direct" usage) *

  Other features:
  - 🔥 Hot-Module-Replacement/React-Hot-Loader friendly